Next: error (and rerror)

 - Writes out statistical information on a particular parameter of the

-chain, specified by the parameter index number (with optional model
+chain, specified by the parameter index number.
+If the parameter is

-mean of the parameter over each chain file.
+- The mean of the parameter in each chain.

 - temperature <value>